shesharpnl/hackathon-2023.react-js.base-example/README.md

 React.js is a popular JavaScript library used for building user interfaces.
 It follows a component-based architecture, allowing developers to create reusable UI elements and manage state efficiently.
 React uses a virtual DOM to optimize rendering performance, making it an ideal choice for creating dynamic and interactive web applications.

+One key feature of React is the use of components.
+This project uses one functional component - a button.
+You can find this component by navigating from the root directory to  `src > components > Button.jsx`.

 You can learn more about React from the Docs!
 [React docs: Quick Start](https://react.dev/learn)

 ### The Fetch API